PMK744/the-aether/README.md

 # The Aether

+> Disclaimer: This plugin is not affiliated with Mojang or the original Aether mod in any way.
+Please visit [https://www.curseforge.com/minecraft/mc-mods/aether](https://www.curseforge.com/minecraft/mc-mods/aether) for the original mod.

 > This plugin is still in early development.
 Expect bugs and incomplete features including items, blocks, and mobs.

 The plugins is a basic recreation of the popular Minecraft Java Edition mod, The Aether, but for Minecraft Bedrock Edition.
 It adds a new dimension, the Aether, which is a sky-themed world filled with new blocks, items, and mobs.